by Mary Elizabeth Dallas

 April 12, 2011

-Despite recent and well-publicized efforts advocating the accommodation of breastfeeding in the workplace, the United States (U.S.) lags far behind just about every other industrialized nation in its overall support for working parents.
+Despite well-publicized efforts advocating the accommodation of breastfeeding in the workplace, the United States (U.S.) lags far behind just about every other industrialized nation in its overall support for working parents.
 Although family values are often cited by politicians on Capitol Hill, a recent report from Human Rights Watch sheds some unfavorable light on the fact that across the U.S., there remains gross lack of support for working parents, including little or no paid family leave after childbirth or adoption, lingering employer reticence to offer breastfeeding support or flexible schedules, and workplace discrimination against new parents (especially mothers).
 Research reveals this reality delivers serious adverse health and financial effects on many families and hinders breastfeeding rates, while juggling work and family life takes a toll on how women perceive their role as a mother.

 Working mothers and the obstacles they face